HussinLab/BECAME_HF/cross-cohort-comparison-and-lipid-signature/README.md

 ## Pipeline

+Running the pipeline requires to download the Supplemental data on the Mendeley repository.
 All steps can be run individually but they all use the processed data from `0_CleanDataset.R`, which would need to be run at least once. `3_CorrelationGraph.R` also needs `2_MinimalSignatureLasso.R` to be run before because it uses the lipids identified for esthetic of the network graph. `4_FigureCreation.R` requires all scripts to have run once, since it gathers the results and creates the final figure.
 The recommended way is to run them sequentially from the bash script:

 ```bash